Cob-Lim/Table-Statistics-RAG/README.md

 ### 1. PDF Preprocessing
 - Extracted structured and unstructured content from PDF (including **tables** and **paragraphs**).
 - Used `camelot` to retain table structure as **flattened Markdown or CSV-style text** for improved chunking and parsing.
+- The dataset originated from a worksheet I encountered while learning Chinese in Taiwan.
+It contained both tabular and textual information relevant to multiple countries, which made it an ideal candidate for QA transformation.

 ### 2. Chunking Strategy
 - After extracting text and tables from the PDF, we **split the tables by row**, especially for datasets involving multiple countries.